Fermion localization in higher curvature spacetime: Fermion localization in Gauss-Bonnet dilaton gravity

-Before going to discuss the various features of fermion localization, we start with the 5D action for the two brane warped geometry model including higher curvature gravity as \cite{Choudhury:2013yg}: \begin{widetext} \be \ee \end{widetext} where $A,B,C,D=0,1,2,3,4$.
+Before going to discuss the various features of fermion localization, we start with the 5D action for the two brane warped geometry model including higher curvature gravity as \cite{Choudhury:2013yg}: \be \ee where $A,B,C,D=0,1,2,3,4$.
 Here $i$ signifies the brane index, $i=1(\text{hidden})$, $2(\text{visible})$ and $T_{i}$ is the brane tension.
 Additionally $\alpha_{5}$ and $\chi(y)$ represent the Gauss-Bonnet coupling and dilaton.
-The background metric describing slice of the ${\bf AdS_{5}}$ is given by, \be \ee where $r_{c}$ represents the compactification radius of extra dimension.
-Here the orbifold points are $y_{i}=[0,\pi]$ and in the above metric ansatz $\eta_{\alpha\beta}=diag(-1,+1,+1,+1)$ is flat Minkowski metric.
-The explicit form of warp factor is given by \cite{Choudhury:2013yg}: \be \ee where ${\bf L}:=\frac{4\alpha_{(5)} k^{2}_{RS}}{M^{2}_{(5)}}$ in which $M_{(5)}$ signifies 5D mass scale and $k_{RS}=\sqrt{-\frac{\Lambda_{5}}{24M^{3}_{(5)}}}$.
-Here we neglect the possibility of getting other branch of solution for the warp factor, which leads to the spurious ghost degrees of freedom.
-Additionally, the dilaton satisfies the linear profile in the bulk, $\chi(y)=c_{1}|y|$, where $c_{1}$ is an arbitrary integration constant.
-As the nature of warping influences the localization profile of the bulk fermion, therefore it is expected that the dilaton charge $c_1$ for a given fermionic field will determine the localization property and hence the effective fermion mass term on the brane.
+The background metric describing slice of the ${\bf AdS_{5}}$ is given by, \be \ee where $r_{c}$ represents the compactification radius of extra dimension which has a unit of $M^{-2}_{pl}$.
+Here the orbifold points are $y_{i}=[0,\pi]$ and periodic boundary condition is imposed in the closed interval $-\pi\leq y\leq\pi$.
+After orbifolding, the size of the extra dimensional interval is $\pi r_{c}$.
+Here it is important to note that, the bulk extra dimension $y$ is dimensionless and plays a role of an angular coordinate in this conetext.
+Moreover in the above metric ansatz $e^{-2A(y)}$ represents the warp factor while $\eta_{\alpha\beta}=(-1,+1,+1,+1)$ is flat Minkowski metric.
+A more general brane metric for a purely Einsteinian bulk has been discussed in \cite{Koley:2010za}.